ignackocom/CEndiannessLibrary/README.md

 # CEndiannessLibrary
-C Endian Library detection code.<br/>
+C Endian library detection code.<br/>
 C89, C99 and >C99 compatible.

 Example of use